 Mirja Busch (D)

-(*1978) artist.
+(*1978), artist.
 Studied Fine Arts at the University of Fine Arts, Braunschweig (until 2006) and Art Theory and Art Practice in the Graduate programme at the Universidad de Chile, Santiago de Chile (2008-2009).
 Three-month research visit to the archive of the former CAVS at the Massachusetts Institute of Technology (2013) on Land and Environmental Art.
-Founding member of the artist group Pathetic Sympathy Seekers.
-Her work has received awards from the Berlin Senate (2016), Stiftung Kunstfonds (2015), Hans and Charlotte Krull Stiftung (2014).
+Her artistic practice focuses on the materialization of the immaterial and the rendering of background phenomena, such as distilling theory or archiving puddles.

 DIG Collective (UK)